ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 Proof fetching (both inclusion proofs and consistency proofs) should be performed at random time intervals.
-If proof fetching occured all at once, in a flurry of activity - a log would know that SCTs or STHs recieved around the same time are more likely to come from a particular client.
-While proof fetching is required to be done in a manner that attempts to be anonymous from the perspective of the log - the correlation of activity to a single client would still reveal patterns of user behavior we wish to keep confidential.
+If proof fetching occured all at once, in a flurry of activity, a log would know that SCTs or STHs recieved around the same time are more likely to come from a particular client.
+While proof fetching is required to be done in a manner that attempts to be anonymous from the perspective of the log, the correlation of activity to a single client would still reveal patterns of user behavior we wish to keep confidential.
 These patterns could be recognizable as a single user, or could reveal what sites are